Skip to content

 The Fence

-A non-aggressive posture where the hands are up and open, creating a physical barrier while appearing passive.
+Non-aggressive posture creating a barrier while appearing passive.

 (Definition Only)